Hegra: Name

-Location
+Location and climate

 The archaeological site of Hegra is situated 20 km north of the town of Al-'Ula, 400 km northwest of Medina, and 500 km southeast of Petra, Jordan.
 Istakhri wrote in his Routes of the Realms (مسالك الممالك):

 Al-Hijr is a small village.
 It belongs to Wadi al Gura and is located at one day's travel inside the mountains.
 It was the homeland of the Thamudians.
 I have seen those mountains and their carvings.
 Their houses are similar to ours but are carved in the mountains, which are called the Ithlib mountains.
 It looks as if they are a continuous range but they are separated and have sand dunes around them.
 You can reach the top of the mountains, but this is extremely tiring.
 The well of the Thamudians which is mentioned in the Holy Quran is located in the middle of the mountains.

-The site is on a plain at the foot of a basalt plateau that forms a portion of the Hijaz Mountains.
+The site is on an inland plain at the foot of Jabal al-Uwayrid, basalt plateau that forms a portion of the Hijaz Mountains in the eastern Hijaz.
 Beneath the western and northwestern parts of the site, the water table can be reached at a depth of 20 m.
-The setting is notable for its desert landscape, marked by sandstone outcroppings of various sizes and heights.
+The landscape is characterized by isolated Palaeozoic sandstone outcrops shaped by intense erosion during the late Miocene.
+These sandstones can range from reddish-brown Cambrian layers to lighter Ordovician formations; their fine grain made them well suited to rock carving, though their resistance to erosion varies, with some strata heavily affected by wind erosion and salt crystallization.
+The sandstone outcroppings of the desert landscape can vary greatly in size and height.

+The climate is extremely arid, with average annual rainfall below 50 mm.
+Despite this, the site occupies a favorable hydrological position within a natural drainage gully that collects runoff from surrounding massifs.
+This runoff recharged shallow groundwater, which in antiquity lay less than 10 m below the surface.
+Exploiting these conditions, the Nabataeans developed an oasis sustained primarily by numerous deep wells rather than by surface channels, enabling irrigated agriculture and supporting both the local population and travelers through the region.

 History

-Name

-Its long history and the multitude of cultures occupying the site have produced several names.
-References by Strabo and other Mediterranean writers use the name Hegra (Ἔγρα) for the Nabataean site.
-The use of Mada'in Salih refers to the (Prophet) Salih, sent to ancient Arabs, a name and identity which may be derived from the biblical figure Methuselah (מְתוּשֶׁלַח Məṯūšélaḥ, in pausa Məṯūšālaḥ "Man of the javelin" or "Death of Sword"; Μαθουσάλας Mathousalas).